 It’s a beautiful lighthouse and offers some amazing views of the ocean and the cityscape of San Diego.
 Point Loma Lighthouse is open to visitors for tours and is a great place to learn more about San Diego’s history and maritime culture.

 If hiking is more your thing, then there are miles of trails here too!
 Some popular ones include Mt.
 Soledad Trailhead and Sunset Cliffs Natural Park, which both offer great views as well as great exercise options.
-No matter where you go on the Point Loma Peninsula, however, there will be unbelievable vistas.
+However, no matter where you go on the Point Loma Peninsula, there will be unbelievable vistas.

 See Related: Best Waterfalls in California